 Photo credit: Scarlett Nightshade

-Due to their small size and semi-fossorial (burrowing) nature, Sunbeam snakes do not need large, elaborate enclosures in order to thrive.
-Providing several inches of substrate and a sturdy water dish is enough to keep Sunbeam snakes content; although I prefer to add a bit more enrichment to their enclosures, such as makeshift tunnels made from PVC tubes buried beneath the substrate.
+Due to their small size and fossorial (burrowing) nature, Sunbeam snakes do not necessarily need elaborate enclosures in order to thrive.
+You will want to provide several inches of substrate, a large water dish for them to slither through, and preferably some additional underground enrichment such as rocks, pieces of bark, and makeshift tunnels made from PVC tubes buried beneath the substrate.

-The outline below lists the appropriate size enclosure relative to their size.
+The outline below lists my preferred enclosure size relative to the snake's length, but individual keeping methods may vary.
 Please note that the size of the snake does not always accurately indicate age and is used strictly for reference purposes only.

 Juvenile (> 18 inches): 15qt.
 Sterilite tubs